albertowd/live-telemetry/README.md

   Represented as the white circle that increases its sized based on the wheel load.

+* Wheel lock.

+  Will show a white rectangle in the middle of the wheel for about 30 frames, just to indicate the angular velocity of the wheel is stationary.

 ### CSV Log

 All engine and wheels logs are stored in the folder `Documents/Assetto Corsa/logs` within CSV files.
 It can be toggled in the `Logging` button on options window (default is off).